Katba-Caroline/Disaster_Response_Message_Classification_Pipelines/README.md

 - Find best parameters

 *Export Model as .pkl File*
-- Used Joblib as it can be faster. read more [here](https://stackoverflow.com/questions/12615525/what-are-the-different-use-cases-of-joblib-versus-pickle)
+- You could also use Joblib as it can be faster. read more [here](https://stackoverflow.com/questions/12615525/what-are-the-different-use-cases-of-joblib-versus-pickle)

 ## Results <a name="Results"></a>
 1. Created an ETL pipeline to read data from two csv files, clean data, and save data into a SQLite database.